timescale/docs/use-timescale/security/overview.md

 ## IP address allow lists

 You can allow only trusted IP addresses to access your $SERVICE_LONGs.
-You do this by creating IP address allow lists and attaching them to your $SERVICE_SHORTs.
+You do this by creating [IP address allow lists][ip-allowlist] and attaching them to your $SERVICE_SHORTs.

 ## Operator access